Coronary artery bypass graft (CABG)

 • Results of cardiovascular medical tests and “stress tests”

-This surgery may also be performed in emergency situations in which heart attack may occur.
+This surgery may also be performed in emergencies in which a heart attack may occur.

 Traditionally, coronary bypass grafts are performed as open-heart surgery, which allows cardiac surgeons access to the entire heart through a large incision in your chest.
 During this type of surgery, the heart is stopped.